Edit online

 and give me an overview of the most suitable ones.

-• A tool to grep and perform exact string matches in the project, even by matching inside specifix XML elements.
+• Grep and perform exact string matches in the project, even by matching inside specific XML elements.
 For example:

 Find places where the Save action is mentioned